ShindeIshika/miniBookingApp/README.md

 # miniBookingApp

-A simple and interactive Go CLI application made using AI assistance to simulate a mini ticket booking system.
+A simple and interactive Go CLI application to simulate a mini ticket booking system.
 This mini project demonstrates concepts like user input, validation, concurrency, and modular design in Golang.

 ✨ Features
 ➕ Book tickets using user input